 On February 9, 2021, we entered into an amendment agreement with Adventist to amend the Sacramento Warrants.
 The amendment removes the Investment Threshold requirement and grants Adventist the right to purchase up to \$15.0 million of our common stock at an exercise price equal to the initial public offering price.
-The warrant is exercisable for one year beginning March 8, 2021, the date of the consummation of our IPO.
-As of December 31, 2021, Adventist had not exercised any warrants.
+The warrant was exercisable for one year beginning March 8, 2021, the date of the consummation of our IPO.
+The Sacramento Warrants expired in March 2022, without being exercised.